-AWS cloud HSM · Cloudflare SSL docs
+AWS cloud HSM

 Make sure you have:

-- Installed the appropriate software library for PKCS#11
+- Installed the appropriate software library for PKCS#11.

 1. Import the public and private key to the HSM

-Before importing the public key, you’ll need to extract it from the certificate provided by your CA. Place the contents of your private key in
+Before importing the public key, extract it from the certificate provided by your CA. Place the contents of your private key in

 privkey.pem and then run the following (replacing certificate.pem with your actual certificate) to populate